MarynaShavlak/Cat_Word/README.md

 # Cat_Word
-HTML and CSS ( Layout  is NOT Adaptive Adaptive)
+HTML and CSS ( Layout  is NOT Adaptive)